Conducting Online Ethnographies during the COVID-19 Pandemic

 The semester timeline can potentially conflict with the type of projects students would like to accomplish.
 As a result, projects must be scaled so that they can be completed within a reasonable and realistic time frame.
 If, for any reason, IRB approval is not granted, students will need to modify their projects.
 For example, students may collect primary data that involves the observation of human subjects rather than direct interaction with them.
 Alternatively, students may collect ethnographic data from publicly available online sources.
 Either of these options could enable students to fulfill the objectives for the course and execute meaningful qualitative research that does not violate IRB guidelines.

 4. Students are encouraged to maintain updated research certifications.

 As a component of the class, students must provide up-to-date certifications in Responsible Conduct of Research (RCR) and other Collaborative Institutional Training Initiative (CITI) training as well as provide detailed information about the types of human subjects and questions they will be using in their projects.
 Requiring students to receive their RCR certification as a prerequisite for the course and securing IRB approval prior to the start of the semester would reduce time conflicts.
 RCR certifications are already required for all graduate students and should therefore be encouraged to be completed or renewed as early as possible.

 5. The course may be offered in a hybrid format in the future.

-Returning to an in-person format would be ideal for future semesters as it would give students the chance to conduct their fieldwork live and in real-time with fewer methodology limitations.
+Returning to an in-person format would be ideal for future semesters as it would give students the chance to conduct their fieldwork live and in real time with fewer methodology limitations.
 However, the relative effectiveness of the virtual format will likely allow it to be an option for the course in the future.
-Courses like Field Research in Communication-Virtual Ethnography which involve the intersection of communications, social phenomena and digital spaces are critical, especially in the midst of a global pandemic.
+Courses like Field Research in Communication-Virtual Ethnography that involve the intersection of communications, social phenomena, and digital spaces are critical, especially in the midst of a global pandemic.